 Also, if you don’t want to spend loads of time adding your business to these websites (it’s a bit of minute, isn’t it?), then consider hiring a VA (virtual assistant) to do it for you.

-Or, you can look into our citation-building service here at Carrot where we’ll get you listed on 40 different third-party listing websites for $299.
+Or, you can look into our citation-building service here at Carrot where we’ll get you listed on 40 different third-party listing websites.

 However you do it, people are far more likely to work with you if they see good reviews of your service somewhere other than your website — so don’t neglect this tedious but worthwhile step.